 Noble Coffee Roasting is located at 281 4th street.
 Hours: Daily, 7:00 a.m. to 4:00 p.m.

-Noble Coffee Roasting directly sources and roasts only organic coffees from around the world, and prepares drinks with organic milk.
-They serve exotic concoctions like Japanese ice dripped coffee and siphon-brewed coffee, as well as house-brewed cascara (a sparkling lightly caffeinated beverage made from the pulpy fruit surrounding the coffee bean).
+Noble Coffee Roasting directly sources and roasts only organic coffees from around the world.
+They prepare drinks with organic milk.
+They serve exotic concoctions like Japanese ice dripped coffee and siphon-brewed coffee, as well as house-brewed cascara (a sparkling lightly caffeinated beverage made from the pulpy fruit surrounding the coffee bean), which they’re now calling Noble Tonic.

-Local secret: The owners are fluent in Spanish and work hard to make sure coffee growers they work with are fairly paid.
+Local secret: The owners are fluent in Spanish.
+They work hard to make sure coffee growers they work with are fairly paid.

 The caveat: No substitutions.
 It’s their way or the highway.
 So if you’d like less milk in that mocha, you’re out of luck.